 Can't get enough baked pasta recipes?
 Try this Classic Homemade Lasagna or Million Dollar Spaghetti.

-Why you'll love this baked ziti
+Why you’ll love it

 Baked ziti with ricotta is on many restaurant menus, but it's way better homemade.
 This iconic dish is sure to become a new family favorite.
 Whenever I make it, everybody can't get enough since it's so cheesy and comforting with no fancy ingredients.

-Ingredients you'll need
+What you’ll need

 - Ziti - it's a hollow tube-shaped pasta that's a little longer than penne and isn't cut on an angle.
 It can either be smooth or have ridges.

-- Sausage - you can buy sausage meat or just take it out of the casings.
+- Sausage – you can buy Italian sausage meat or just take it out of the casings.
 I used mild, but you can use hot if you prefer.

 - Onion and garlic - classic aromatics to give a great savory base